nam2184/generic-queries/README.md

 # Go Generic SQLx Queries

-This project demonstrates how to use generic functions with `sqlx` to perform database operations with reduced code repetition by leveraging Go generics.
+This project demonstrates how to use generic functions with `sqlx` to perform PostGres database operations with reduced code repetition by leveraging Go generics.

 ## Features

-- **Generic SQL operation Functions**: Dynamically constructs an  SQL statement from any struct using reflection and `sqlx`.
+- **Generic SQL operation Functions**: Dynamically constructs an  SQL statement for PostGres from any struct using reflection and `sqlx`.

 ## Setup